Ovid/ovid-vim/README.md

 ## Perl

-These are often miserable hacks, but the work for me.
+These are often miserable hacks, but they work for me.
 They assume that when you are in a Perl project, you stay in the home directory of said project (in other words, you don't `cd t` or `cd lib/My/Project`).